Bat Drag 101

 What Bat Drag Looks Like

 What happens during Bat Drag is that, fairly early on in the swing, the hitter's back elbow gets ahead of their hands.

-In the worst, and most problematic, cases of Bat Drag, the than staying near their rear hip, will slide well forward of their back hip.
-Regardless, the result is that, at the Point Of Contact, the hitter's back elbow will be well forward of their back hip, their back upper arm
+In the worst cases of Bat Drag, the hitter's back elbow will slide well forward of their hands and their back hip Regardless, the result is that, at the Point Of Contact, the hitter's back elbow will be well forward of their back hip, their back upper arm